DocumentationPOS QR codes

 Example

-In this example we will use:
+In this example we use:

 • restaurant-1 as idRestaurant (in reality, this is a GUID).